Quanzat/cse15l-lab-reports/Lab3/lab-report-3-week-6.md

 ---
 # Extra
-* For this section, we will cover a troubleshooting step that you might need if you encouter an issue logging into the ieng6 server.
+* For this section, we will cover a troubleshooting step that you might need if you encounter an issue logging into the ieng6 server.
 Moreover, we will also cover a fun step to personalized your username for when calling `ssh`.

 ## Troubleshooting
 * To troubleshoot an issue where you can not log into the ieng6 server with `ssh ieng6`, completing this step below might solve the problem.